James Franco Takes Small Role in Upcoming Rambo Prequel

 Context:

 This isn't just a Hollywood thing, either.
 Europe's film industry has been grappling with similar issues of misconduct and accountability.
-The MeToo movement really prompted big changes in industry practices across the continent, leading to more scrutiny and louder calls for transparency.
+The MeToo movement really prompted big changes in industry practices across the continent, leading to more scrutiny and louder calls for transparency-2026-deadline-looms-for-ai-transparency).

 What this means for you: